Darxo/Hardened/README.md

 - Level-Ups for Attribute with 2 stars have -1 to minimum roll and +1 to maximum roll (compared to Vanilla) and are fully randomized in that range (compared to Reforged)
 - The **Lone Wolf** and **Gladiator** origins now have a roster size of 13 (up from 12)
 - The Retreat tooltip during combat now also lists the Melee Defense bonus your characters receive during Auto-Retreat
+- **Trade Ambition** now counts the sum of both transaction (buying and selling) instead of just the higher number of the two

 ## Quality of Life